Thelightscope/thelightscope/windows-build/README-USER-INSTALLATION.md

 - **LightScope** → **Configuration** - Open the config folder

 ### Using the Manager Script
-You can also use the command-line manager:
+You can also use the command-line manager.
+The manager script automatically detects and uses the virtual environment:

 ```cmd
 cd %LOCALAPPDATA%\LightScope